Is is really that big of deal if you don’t thin seedlings?

-What happens, then, is all those little seedlings compete for nutrients, water, and light.
-The nutrients in the soil meant to sustain one plant is instead among a dozen plants, thus they all suffer.
+Without the proper amount of spacing between plants, your seedlings will never reach full maturity.
+All those little sprouts compete for nutrients, water, and light.
+The nutrients in the soil meant to sustain one plant is instead shared among a dozen plants.
+Thus, they all suffer.

 Plants cannot grow to their potential when they have to compete with other plants.
-That’s why every seed packet and every blurb of instructions on seedlings give directions on how far to space the seeds or plants.
+That’s why every seed packet gives directions on how far to space the seeds or plants.
 It’s imperative each plant has plenty of space to grow and collect nutrients and water.

 With some plants, if they’re not too well-established, you may be able to pluck the seedling out and replant in another place.
 I’ve had some success in doing this.
 It usually depends on the plant and how much trauma it has gone through in the transplant.

 Or, if we’re talking about broccoli, cabbage, radish, onion, carrots, arugula, lettuce, spinach, and others, clip them off and throw them in your salad — fresh microgreens!